 Running Team Training: WTT will meet twice a week to run, do core exercises, and flexibility/agility drills.
 Regular practices will typically be scheduled Sunday afternoons at 2 PM and Wednesday evenings at 5:30 or 6 PM.
-We might start later depending on host site.
-The full season will run from November 15th to January 31st.
+Times may vary depending on host site.
+The full season will run from November 14th to January 27th.

 NOTE: Practices cancelled due to weather will not be rescheduled; cancellation notifications will be sent an hour before practice.
 The time and location for each practice will be included in each pre-practice email.